Tsirelson's problem and an embedding theorem for groups arising from non-local games: Pictures for groups generated by involutions

 There is one important exception where we want to forget the boundary of $\mcD$, and that is when the picture is closed.
 If this happens, we often want to think of the picture as embedded in the sphere, without the point at infinity being marked.
 An example of a closed picture on the sphere, as seen from two different positions, is given in Figure \ref{F:closedpic}.
 To handle this case, we allow $\mcD$ to be the whole sphere, in which case the boundary is empty.
 Also note that we consider two pictures equal if they differ up to isotopy, either in the plane or on the sphere as appropriate.
 Such isotopies are allowed to move the boundary of the simple region, as well as the location of endpoints of edges on the boundary, as long as endpoints are not identified.

-If $\mcP$ is a picture in $\mcD_0$ and $\mcD$ is a closed simple subregion of $\mcD_0$, then the portion of $\mcP$ contained in $\mcD_0$ can be interpreted as a picture inside $\mcD$.
+If $\mcP$ is a picture in $\mcD_0$ and $\mcD$ is a closed simple subregion of $\mcD_0$, then the portion of $\mcP$ contained in $\mcD$ can be interpreted as a picture inside $\mcD$.
 We do, however, have to make sure that boundary edges of the picture inside $\mcD$ do not have a common endpoint.
 This leads to two natural notions of the restriction of $\mcP$ to $\mcD$. \begin{defn} Let $\mcP$ be a picture in $\mcD_0$, and let $\mcD$ be a closed simple region in $\mcD_0$ with interior $\mcD^o$.
-Given $\eps > 0$, let $\mcD^{\eps}$ denote the $\eps$-relaxation of $\mcD$, and let $\mcD^{-\eps}$ denote the $\eps$-contraction.
+Given $\eps > 0$, let $\mcD^{\eps}$ denote the $\eps$-relaxation of $\mcD$ (the set of points which are at most distance $\eps$ from $\mcD$), and let $\mcD^{-\eps}$ denote the $\eps$-contraction (the set of points inside $\mcD$ which are at least distance $\eps$ from the boundary of $\mcD$).
+The boundary of $\mcD^{\pm \eps}$ will be a simple closed curve for small $\eps > 0$. \footnote{In particular, the boundary curves will be piecewise real-analytic.
+When the boundary curve $\gamma$ of $\mcD$ is real-analytic, this follows from the tubular neighbourhood theorem: for small enough $\eps$, the boundary curves of $D^{\pm \eps}$ will be normal translates of $\gamma$.
+If $\gamma$ is piecewise real-analytic, then the situation becomes more complicated at the corners of $\gamma$.
+When two real-analytic segments of $\gamma$ meet at an acute angle, the boundary of $D^{\pm \eps}$ will consist of the normal translates of the two segments, cut off at their intersection point.
+For two segments meeting at an obtuse angle, the normal translates of each segment will be joined by a portion of the circle of radius $\eps$ centered at the corner.}

-Recall that a curve intersects the boundary of $\mcD$ \emph{transversally} if, in every small disk around the intersection point, there are points of the curve which lie both on the interior and the exterior of $\mcD$.
-We say that $\mcD$ is \emph{transverse} to $\mcP$ if every edge which intersects the boundary of $\mcD$ does so transversally, and the boundary of $\mcD$ does not contain any vertices of $\mcP$.
+Recall that a curve intersects the boundary of $\mcD$ \emph{transversally} if, in every small disk around the intersection point, there are points of the curve which lie both on the interior and the exterior of $\mcD$.\footnote{Transversality is typically defined in terms of tangent lines to the curves, but this more permissive definition is fine for our purposes.} We say that $\mcD$ is \emph{transverse} to $\mcP$ if every edge which intersects the boundary of $\mcD$ does so transversally, and the boundary of $\mcD$ does not contain any vertices of $\mcP$.

 The \emph{restriction} of $\mcP$ to a transverse region $\mcD$ is the picture $\res(\mcP,\mcD)$ with vertex set $V(\mcP) \cap \mcD$, and whose edges are the closures of the connected components of $e \cap \mcD^o$, for $e \in E(\mcP)$.
-In other words, edges are cut off at the boundary, and edges which intersect the boundary at multiple points may be cut into multiple edges.
+In other words, edges are cut off at the boundary, and edges which intersect the boundary at multiple points may be cut into multiple edges.\footnote{Since boundaries and edges are both real-anlytic, there will be only finitely many edges in this picture, as required by our definition.}